arturgower/TrainView.jl/README.md

 A Julia package to model and interpret how a camera on a train sees the tracks ahead.
 The camera is assumed to be fixed on the train, but the train can move relative to the tracks in any direction.

-Currently the package can **model** how the tracks should appear in a camera image, as shown below.
+Currently the package can **model** how the tracks should appear in a camera image, red tracks shown below.
+And given the positions of the track, **predict** how the train car has moved.
 ![A short video of the view of some tracks from a moving train](images/simulate-trainview.gif)

-And given the positions of the track, **predict** how the train car has moved, as shown below.
 ![A short video of how data from tracks can be used to predict train car movement](images/track-distortions-track-center-line.gif)